hyungmogu/udacity-cloud-devops-project-5/README.md

 - Apply Blue/Green Deployment
 - Apply Prometheus and Grafana to microservice using Helm Chart
 - Make this app is easy to start and use locally by ordinary people (In Progress)
-- Redo README.md.
+- Finalize README.md.
 Nearly half of contents need update.
 - Submit project

 ## Setup Instruction (General.
 Don't skip this step)